keyboard_arrow_up

 Substrate

-A sheet of base material that may or may not have an interconnection pattern.
+A base material sheet that may or may not contain a pre-existing interconnection pattern.

 Ultrashort Pulsed Laser